How to say “earth” in Japanese

 - masu – ます : an auxiliary verb used after a verb to make it polite.
 Probably, this is well known as a part of Japanese masu form.
 In the example, this is used after “omoi” to make it sound polite.

-This is a typical usage of “chikyū”.
-When we want to say “the earth” in Japanese, this word is the best choice.
+This is a typical usage of “chikyuu”.
+When we want to refer to the earth in Japanese, this noun is always a very good option.

-iie, watashi tachi wa chikyū wa tairada to omoi masu – いいえ、私達は地球は平らだと思います (いいえ、わたしたちはちきゅうはたいらだとおもいます)
+iie, watashi tachi wa chikyuu wa tairada to omoi masu – いいえ、私達は地球は平らだと思います (いいえ、わたしたちはちきゅうはたいらだとおもいます)

 No, we think that the earth is flat.